WhiteLab/RNAseq/README.md

 ## Quick Start - (ain't nobody got time for that!)
 ## CRASH COURSE RUN:
 You don't have time to read through what each script does, and you're a BAMF.
-However, being familiar with the Linux environment.
+However, being familiar with the Linux environment is highly recommended.

 ##### 1) Create job run files
 ###### a) Get list of fastq files to process from swift, one file per line, using a new-line separated list of bionimbus ids:
 ```
 cat <bnids_list> | xargs -IFN find <fastq file home directory>/BN -name '*.gz' > fastq_list
 ```
 ###### b) Use this list to create a run file, in this example for custom capture:
 ```